yoasif/yoasif.github.io/_posts/2022-05-06-opening-linked-urls-from-external-apps-in-the-last-active-firefox-profile.markdown

 There is an open feature request to support this filed to bug [1601351](https://bugzilla.mozilla.org/show_bug.cgi?id=1601351 "Provide option in Profile Manager for links from external applications to open into last active profile window").

 If you are using Windows, you can try [BrokenURL](https://brokenevent.com/projects/brokenurl) to route URLs.
+If you are on Linux, you can try [Firefox Deflector](https://github.com/murar8/firefox-deflector).

 ---